I don't know about you, but a couple of people reading this article might relate to this feeling:

 It's easy to fall into the trap of thinking that we know more than others, we are the best, or we've got the best product or service in the world.
 Hey, that may be true, but it doesn't help to assume that position when interacting with other people or carrying out our jobs.

 I'll give an example with a topic most of us are passionate about:

 Let's go back to 1978 when the Eagles played the Giants.
 A game also referred to as The Miracle at the Meadowlands.

-It was the last final seconds of the game, the Giants were set to win by a score of 17-12 and the Eagles had no timeouts left.
-The Giants had the ball, and all that was left to do was to have Joe Pisarcik, Quarterback of the Giants, snap the ball one last time and take a final knee in order to run out the remaining few seconds of the clock.
+It was the last final seconds of the game, the Giants were set to win by a score of 17-12, and the Eagles had no timeouts left.
+The Giants had the ball, and all that was left to do was to have Joe Pisarcik, Quarterback of the Giants, snap the ball one last time and take a final knee to run out the remaining few seconds of the clock.

 Everyone watching and playing the game thought it was over and that the Giants had won the game.
 Even the commentators started to read the end credits of the game before the final play had begun.